 By: Suzanne Gainey

-In uncertain economic times the last thing you want to be worried about is how you will provide for workers’ compensation, the associated rising medical costs, and the potential cost of losing an injured employee from your crew altogether due to more extreme work related injury or disability.
+In uncertain economic times the last thing you want to be worried about is how you will provide for workers’ compensation, the associated rising medical costs, and the potential cost of losing an injured employee from your crew altogether due to a more extreme work-related injury or disability.
 Ergonomic productivity innovations could very well be something you haven’t thought much about.
-Maybe it is time to be proactive, rather than reactive, with worker injury and fatigue related stresses that could be mitigated or altogether avoided with the proper ergonomic solutions.
+Maybe it is time to be proactive, rather than reactive, with worker injury and fatigue-related stresses that could be mitigated or altogether avoided with the proper ergonomic solutions.

-Did you realize that according to the U.S. Department of Labor, 33% of all injury and illness cases were attributed to Musculoskeletal disorders?
-“MSD’s” are injuries or pain in the human musculoskeletal system, including the joints, ligaments, muscles, nerves, tendons, and structures that support limbs, neck and back.
-Workers who spend too much time on their feet are at greatly increased risk of pain and discomfort from these types of injuries.
+According to the U.S. Department of Labor, 33% of all injury and illness cases are attributed to Musculoskeletal disorders (MSD’s).
+MSD’s are injuries or pain in the human musculoskeletal system, including the joints, ligaments, muscles, nerves, tendons, and structures that support limbs, neck and back.
+Workers who spend too much time on their feet are at a greatly increased risk of pain and discomfort from these types of injuries.

-According to Ergo Plus approximately $1 out of every $3 in worker’s compensation costs are attributed to MSD’s.
+Research conducted by Ergo Plus found that approximately $1 out of every $3 in worker’s compensation costs are attributed to MSD’s.
+Further, indirect costs from an injury can also lead to up to twenty times the direct cost of the injury itself.
+With stats like this, employers could save their bottom line by implementing ergonomic innovations in the workplace.
 Providing a work environment that reduces this type of injury is an opportunity for significant cost savings for any employer.
-Indirect costs from an injury can also lead to up to twenty times the direct cost of the injury itself.
-With stats like this, employers could save their bottom line by implementing ergonomic innovations in the workplace.

 You may be wondering what the primary risk factors are that you should be thinking about regarding ergonomics.
 Let’s explore this a little bit.